arunpariyar/gopherguides-intro-to-go/week11/README.md

 ## Under The Hood

 UGotNews works atop service that is the heart of the application.
-All the building blocks that make the serice are introduced below.
+All the building blocks that make the service are introduced below.

 ##### Article

-`Article` is the smallest working unit of the application that represents a news in its raw form.
+`Article` is the smallest working unit of the application that represents a News in its raw form.
 A collection type `Articles` is also defined for ease of use. _(Definition & Usage)_

 ##### Category